Denmark: Danish Institute for Study Abroad, Copenhagen

 Additional features: course-integrated study tours, optional study tours, science research practicum

 Copenhagen is a vibrant European metropolis, yet it has a small-town feel.
 DIS is located in the heart of Copenhagen and consists of two historic buildings from 1798 as well as an adjacent classroom building.

 The College Consortium for International Studies (CCIS), a partnership of colleges and universities—two and four year, large and small, public and private, domestic and foreign—encompasses the broad spectrum of international higher education.
 CCIS members sponsor a variety of programs, notably study abroad programs and professional development seminars for faculty and administrators, which are designed to enhance international/intercultural perspectives within the academic community.

 Copenhagen is a little bit off the beaten track, which is exactly why it is so interesting.
 A cosmopolitan capital and university center of 1.5 million people, Copenhagen is a safe and hospitable city that combines medieval charm with modern lifestyles and easy access to the rest of continental Europe.
-The CCIS sponsored program is through the Danish Institute for Study Abroad (DIS), an internationally renowned study abroad organization affiliated with the University of Copenhagen.
+The CCIS sponsored program is through DIS, an internationally renowned study abroad organization affiliated with the University of Copenhagen.
 The DIS program is located at the very center of medieval Copenhagen, in a beautifully restored building from 1789, which includes a library, student lounges, computer labs, student advising and information services, architecture studios, and a few new classrooms.
 The program is challenging but manageable; courses are taught in English by Danish faculty, on a level comparable to selective universities.